code-shaper/code-shaper-website/docs/getting-started/writing-a-custom-generator.md

 import * as React from 'react';
 import ReactDOM from 'react-dom/client';
 // highlight-next-line
-import { QueryClient, QueryClientProvider } from 'react-query';
+import { QueryClient, QueryClientProvider } from '@tanstack/react-query';
 import { BrowserRouter as Router } from 'react-router-dom';
 import { App } from './App';
 import './styles/main.css';